RSU Income Mortgages

 - The current macro environment

 RSU income may help you qualify for a higher mortgage amount and lower your debt-to-income ratio, which are key factors that lenders consider when assessing your affordability.
-However, you may need to provide additional documentation and evidence, similar to a contractor mortgage, to support your application, such as:

 - Employment Contract